- Web Server

 - Site Map/RSS Feeds

-Lighttpd is a secure, fast, standards-compliant web server designed for speed-critical environments.
-This tutorial shows how you can install Lighttpd on a Fedora 17 server with PHP5 support (through PHP-FPM) and MySQL support.
+This tutorial shows how you can install an Apache2 webserver on an OpenSUSE 12.2 server with PHP5 (through PHP-FPM) and MySQL support.
 PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.
-I use PHP-FPM in this tutorial instead of Lighttpd's spawn-fcgi.

 "Facebook" is a registered trademark of Facebook, Inc. All rights reserved.